• Skip to primary navigation

 A protein-rich fermented food like tempeh should also be mentioned under the topic of dinner ideas since it provides a great vegan or vegetarian option for main courses.
 This easy marinated baked tempeh is my go-to recipe here; you can serve it over a salad or with some rice and cooked veggies.

 And don't forget about apple cider vinegar, another lesser known fermented food.
 This simple apple cider vinegar dressing is great over a simple salad of greens.
-Or swap out sour cream with Greek yogurt in a ranch dressing for some extra probiotic goodness.
+Or swap out sour cream with Greek yogurt in a ranch dressing for some extra probiotic love.

 Snacks & desserts